SaoriKaku/Jupiter/README.md

-# Introduction to Personalized Recommendation Engine for Events
+# Personalized Recommendation Engine for Events

 ## Part 1: a simple presentation for Jupiter